BhupendraCKumar/vectorAgents/README.md

 The core functionality includes:

-- **Route Optimizer**
+- **Route optimizer**
   Uses **Azure OpenAI** to classify user intent and apply **Traveling Salesman Problem (TSP)** algorithms to suggest optimal delivery paths — helping reduce total travel distance and carbon emissions.
+Input: Addresses of locations and parcel dimensions.
+Using **openrouteservice** API as a tool, we compute the road distance of each address pari wise, considering first address as the start point.
+On top of distance matrix TSP is applied to find the optimized route.

 - **Parcel Packing Optimizer**
   Utilizes the **py3dbp** library to simulate **3D bin packing**, efficiently arranging parcels to reduce unused space in containers and cut down on packaging material waste.
+It also considers the optimised route from previous computation.

 - **Carbon Emission Estimator**
   Calculates estimated carbon footprint of both naive and optimized routes using fuel efficiency metrics — supporting **real-time emission tracking and reduction decisions**.

 - **Vision Quality Inspector**
   Leverages **NVIDIA’s Llama-4 Maverick Vision model** to compare product images and flag damaged or defective items, preventing returns and the waste they generate.
+We pass 2 images, i.e., first one is considered as good quality image and second as the one to be mapped with good quality.
+If changes in edges or color is significant the we mark it as rejected.

 - **Modular Agent Flow**
   Implements a plug-and-play architecture where agents can work autonomously or in collaboration based on user input and task complexity.